Yannick Bury

-Yannick Bury (born 11 March 1990 in Herbolzheim) is a German economist and politician for the Christian Democratic Union (CDU).
-He has been a member of the Bundestag, the German federal diet, since 2021.
+Yannick Bury (born 11 March 1990 in Herbolzheim) is a German economist and politician of the Christian Democratic Union (CDU) who has been a member of the Bundestag, the German federal diet, since 2021.

-Life
+Early life and career

 Bury was born in 1990 in the West German town of Herbolzheim and grew up in Broggingen and Malterdingen.
 From 2000 to 2006 he attended the Emil-Dörle-Realschule and in 2009 he graduated from the Wirtschaftsgymnasium Emmendingen.
 He completed his civilian service at the Caritas workshop in Riegel.
 Following that, Bury studied economics at the University of Freiburg in Freiburg where he graduated with a Master of Science in economics.

-Since 2017, he has been working as an economist and research consultant at the Walter Eucken Institut in Freiburg.
+Since 2017, Bury has been working as an economist and research consultant at the Walter Eucken Institut in Freiburg.